 Notes:

-Implementations using Java 7 must set flag UNICODE_CASE by default to match ICU.
+Implementations using Java 7 MUST set flag UNICODE_CASE by default to match ICU.

-Implementations using Java 7 must set flag UNICODE_CHARACTER_CLASS by default to match ICU.
+Implementations using Java 7 MUST set flag UNICODE_CHARACTER_CLASS by default to match ICU.

 Additionally, the behaviour of the word character construct (\w) is not consistent in ICU and Java 7.
 In Java 7 \w is